pensjonatus/flash-fiction/blog/the-rope.md

 ---
-title: 'The Rope'
+title: The Rope
 date: '2016-01-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I live in the cave with my parents and I am old enough for rope duty.
 It is a